GeoWebCache/geowebcache/documentation/en/user/source/rest/seed.rst

 ===========================================

-The REST API for cache seeding and truncation provides a RESTful interface through which clients can programatically add or remove tiles from the cache, on a layer by layer basis.
+The REST API for cache seeding and truncation provides a RESTful interface through which clients can programmatically add or remove tiles from the cache, on a layer by layer basis.

 Operations
 ----------